zwalinpeng/vibe-police/README.md

 find out if ur spotify playlists r a vibe or not! browse ur owned playlists and see their average score on spotify's audio features as well as its vibe score (explained below)

-! a next.js/react/typescript web app using spotify web api and next-auth
+**a next.js/react/typescript web app using spotify web api and next-auth**

 visit @ <https://vibe-police.vercel.app/> !!